internetarchive/dweb-mirror/README.md

 JavaScript Console or something similar.

 **Server**:
-On IIAB from a Terminal window.
+On IIAB or on Rachel/RPI from a Terminal window.
 ```
 journalctl -u internetarchive
 ```